maxjacobson/film_snob/README.md

 ## Testing

-Run `bundle exec rake spec` to run all of the tests.
+Run `bundle exec rspec` to run all of the tests.

 If you like TDD, you might want to run `bundle exec guard` instead, which will listen for your changes and auto-run your tests when you save them or the